ArielJiang0520/fandom-wizard/README.md

 neural network fundation:
 - word embeddings
   - pre-trained on `conceptNet numberbatch` (https://github.com/commonsense/conceptnet-numberbatch)
-  - contextual embeddings in the future (BERT from hugging face)
+  - contextual embeddings in the future (BERT from huggingface)
 - RNN for sentiment analysis?
 - MLP: a simpler solution for now